 The tree itself is slender, and its branches tend to droop.
 In cultivation, the tree is often cut to a height of 5-7 feet to allow for easy collection of leaves and pods.
-An untrimmed tree can grow to a height of 30-35 feet and lives for 20 years.
+An untrimmed tree can grow to a height of 30-35 feet and live for 20 years.

 Moringa is propagated by planting cuttings about a meter long, but it can also be done through seeds.
-It's is a fast-growing tree, reaching a height of about 9 feet within a year of planting.
+It is a fast-growing tree, reaching a height of about 9 feet within a year of planting.
 It starts bearing pods about 6-8 months from planting.

 - If you live in USDA Hardiness zones 9,10, or 11, you can grow this tree easily in your backyard.